-- (1) Where wetland alterations are permitted by this appendix, the applicant shall restore or create equivalent areas of wetlands in order to compensate for wetland losses.
-Equivalent areas shall be determined according to size, function, category, location, timing factors, and projected success of restoration or creation.

-(2) Where wetland creation is proposed, all required buffers for the creation site shall be located on the proposed creation site.
-Properties adjacent to or abutting wetland creation projects shall not be responsible for providing any additional buffer requirements.

-(3) The following acreage replacement ratios shall be used as targets.
-The Shoreline Administrator may vary these standards if the applicant can demonstrate and the Shoreline Administrator or designee agrees that the variation will provide adequate compensation for lost wetland area, functions and values, or if other circumstances as determined by the Planning and Community Development Department justify the variation.
-The shoreline variance process shall be used to review any changes in recommended replacement ratios.

-(4) The qualified scientific professional in the wetlands report may, where feasible, recommend that restored or created wetlands shall be a higher wetland category than the altered wetland.
+- (1) Where wetland alterations are permitted by this chapter appendix, the applicant shall restore or create equivalent areas of wetlands in order to compensate for wetland losses.
+Equivalent areas shall be determined according to size, function, category, location, timing factors, and projected success of restoration or creation. - (2) Where wetland creation is proposed, all required buffers for the creation site shall be located on the proposed creation site.
+Properties adjacent to or abutting wetland creation projects shall not be responsible for providing any additional buffer requirements. - (3) The following acreage replacement ratios shall be used as targets.
+The Planning and Community Development Director Shoreline Administrator may vary these standards if the applicant can demonstrate and the Planning and Community Development Director Shoreline Administrator or designee agrees that the variation will provide adequate compensation for lost wetland area, functions and values, or if other circumstances as determined by the Planning and Community Development Department justify the variation.
+The shoreline variance process shall be used to review any changes in recommended replacement ratios. - (4) The qualified scientific professional in the wetlands report may, where feasible, recommend that restored or created wetlands shall be a higher wetland category than the altered wetland.

-(d) The Shoreline Administrator may increase the ratios under the following circumstances:
+(d) The Planning and Community Development Director Shoreline Administrator may increase the ratios under the following circumstances: